the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 # Foreword

-I love to teach, even though I am no expert.
-I learn every day and I have the fortune to have great mentors.
-After all not everyone has the opportunity to learn from mentors and peers.
-The book is my attempt to give something back.
-It might help people to get started and advance in React.

-**But why me?** In the past I have written a large tutorial to implement a [SoundCloud Client in React + Redux](https://www.robinwieruch.de/the-soundcloud-client-in-react-redux).
-I never expected the overwhelming reaction.
-I learned a lot during the process of writing.
-But even more by getting your feedback.
-It was my first attempt to teach people in programming.

-It also taught me to do better.
-I realized the SoundCloud tutorial is suited for advanced developers.
-It uses several tools to bootstrap your application and dives quickly into Redux.
-Still it helped a lot of people to get started.
-In my opinion it is a great tutorial to get a bigger picture of React + Redux.
-I use every free minute to improve the material, but it is time consuming.
+The Road to learn React teaches you the fundamentals of React.
+You will build a real world application along the way in plain React without complicated tooling.
+Everything from project setup to deployment on a server will be explained.
+The book comes with additional referenced reading material and exercises with each chapter.
+After reading the book, you will be able to build your own applications in React.
+The material is kept up to date by me and the community.

-In the Road to learn React I want to offer a foundation before you start to dive into the broader React ecosystem.
+In the Road to learn React, I want to offer a foundation before you start to dive into the broader React ecosystem.
 It has less tooling and less external state management, but a lot of information around React.
-It explains general concepts, patterns and best practices.
+It explains general concepts, patterns and best practices in a real world React application.

 You will learn to build your own Hacker News application.
 It covers real world features like pagination, client-side caching and interactions like searching and sorting.
-Additionally you will transition from JavaScript ES5 to JavaScript ES6 on the way.
-In conclusion, the book should give you a solid foundation in React before you dive into more advanced topics like Redux.
+Additionally you will transition from JavaScript ES5 to JavaScript ES6 along the way.
 I hope this book captures my enthusiasm for React and JavaScript and helps you to get started.

 {pagebreak}